jayrbolton/ui-system-proto-tmp/README.md

 }
 ```

-## dom.map(viewFn, state, prop)
+## dom.childSync(viewFn, containerTagname, state, prop)

 Create a dynamic set of child elements. `state[prop]` should be an array of objects, and each one of those objects must have an `id` property.

+`childSync` has to create a container for all the child nodes to sync properly. `containerTagname` will be the node tagname of your container.

+`viewFn` is a function that should take every element in `state[prop]` and return an html node.

-This allows you to very efficiently append, remove, and reorder elements on the page without any extra re-rendering.
+This function allows you to very efficiently append, remove, and reorder elements on the page without any extra re-rendering.
 All transient state, like checkboxes and input values, get preserved, even on reordering.
 This is all based on the `id` property in each object in your array.

-## dom.route(state, routes)

-todo